MoPatel30/Lucky-Lotto-Simulator-Web-App/README.md

 between 0-100.
 Each of the player's numbers are compared to the generated numbers in the middle.
 For each respective number, the closest player to that number wins the round.
 A player needs to win the majority (4 out of 7 numbers) to win the session.

+Press "Generated Numbers" to generate a new set of numbers.
+Afterwards, press "Determine Winner" to determine the winner of the newly generated numbers.

 This can come very handy when having trouble deciding who does what or how something should be done.
 For example, which captain gets to choose first in a pick-up basketball game or for a videogame session where 5 people want to play but only 4 are allowed.
 This is meant to make the tough decisions that we never can.
 In the end, no one can be blamed for the outcome but the computer.
 (PS: Computers have no feelings so they won't care if you get mad at them :P)

 Hope all your future decision makings are made because of this.